REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Proposed Method

-\subsection{Transformer Encoder for context understanding.}
+\subsection{Transformer Encoder for Context Understanding}

 To some extent, the perception of the local distortion can assess the degree of image quality degradation effectively.
 However, there are still some situations where local distortion cannot be quality-aware.
-For example, photographers are used to throw the background out of focus as to improve visual effect of the foreground.
-In this case, when we only pay attention to the background and ignore its correlation with foreground, it is easily regarded as fuzzy distortion that affect the image quality.
+For example, photographers are used to throwing the background out of focus to improve the visual effect of the foreground.
+In this case, when we only pay attention to the background and ignore its correlation with the foreground, it is easily regarded as a fuzzy distortion that affects the image quality.
 Thus, adding the context information to local feedback features contributes to understanding image quality comprehensively.

-Compared to traditional CNN, Transformer\cite{TE} manages to capture long range interactions thanks to its multi-head attention mechanism, that is, it is effective to obtain non-local features of an image.
-Meanwhile, CNN has some inherent inductive biases, such as translation invariance, scale invariance and so on, which is not possessed by Transformer.
+Compared to traditional CNN, Transformer\cite{TE} manages to capture long-range interactions thanks to its multi-head attention mechanism, that is, it is effective to obtain non-local features of an image.
+Meanwhile, CNN has some inherent inductive biases, such as translation invariant, scale invariant, and so on, which are not possessed by Transformer.
 These properties make CNN suitable for feature extraction.
-Therefore, in the proposed method, we adopts $ResNet50+Transformer$ structure to acquire feedforward context feature.
-The details of the Transformer Encoder (TE) is illustrated in Fig.3.
-It consists of three elements: patch embedding, multi-head attention module and multilayer perceptron.
+However, the layer occupies more computation resources compared to CNN.
+Therefore, we only apply \emph{one} transformer layer on the top level of ResNet-50 to acquire the feedforward context feature.
+The details of the Transformer Encoder (TE) are illustrated in Fig. 3.
+It consists of three elements: patch embedding, multi-head attention module, and multilayer perceptron.